DUTIR-YSQ/MultiMM/README.md

 ## 🧠 Model and Code Description

-We provide the complete source code for the **SEMD** (Sentiment-Enriched Multimodal Detection) model proposed in the paper.
+We provide the complete source code for the **SEMD** (Sentiment-Enriched Metaphor Detection) model proposed in the paper.
 It supports the following two tasks:

 ### 1. Multimodal Metaphor Detection